salex-ansible/telegraf/README.md

 Ansible Telegraf (Influxdata) role
 =========

-Simple role that installs Telegraf on your server, copies config and creates basic admin user and database.
+Simple role that installs Telegraf on your server and copies config.

 Requirements
 ------------